Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Security Considerations # {#security}

-   Security consideration are extremely important
+   Security considerations are extremely important
    for media ingest.
 Retrieving media from an illicit
    source can cause inappropriate content
    to be broadcasted and possibly lead to failure